srsudar/biotool/README.md

     <img alt="BioTool at work in a context menu" src="images/contextMenuSample.png">
 </p>

+It is intended to be lightweight and fast.
+It doesn't parse anything on the clipboard until you ask it to, meaning it won't slow down your regular browsing.
+It only scans sequences once for all actions, so it should stay fast even if your sequences get big.

 ## Operations

 All paste events "clean" the sequence.
 This removes digits, leaves whitespace,